tanknft/cardano-stake-pool-guides/2-install-latest-version.md

-Update cabal and verify the correct versions were installed successfully.
+Verify if the correct versions were installed successfully.

 ```bash
 cabal --version